 These days, I consider my day to be a win when I get dressed in normal clothes (the beauty of working from home is you don’t have to actually put pants on!) and talk to someone face-to-face other than my husband and dog beyond bonjour.
 A successful day is when I manage to go a full 24 hours without embarrassing myself with some cultural faux pas or language mishap.

-Sometimes these confusing French things get in the way:
+Sometimes these confusing things about life in France get in the way:

 1. How to write an address

 Writing a French mailing address is more or less the same as writing an address in the US.
 You put the name (see point #2 below) on the first line, then the street name on the second and then the postal code and city on the last line.
-Except some people put a comma in between the house number and “rue.”
+But that’s where the similarities end.
+Some people put a comma in between the house number and “rue.”
 Is it 8 rue du Colonel LeBlanc or 8, rue du Colonel LeBlanc?
 I have no idea what the “right” way is and see it both ways.
 Maybe it’s an option.
-In any case, my letters always arrive at their destination.
+In any case, my letters always arrive at their destination so no big deal.

 2. Capitalization and order when you write first and last names

+This one might top my list of things that confuse me about life in France.
 It seems that the French like to put their last names first on things like checks, credit cards, letters and other official things.
 Sometimes the last name will be written in all capital letters and other times it won’t be.
 You’ll often see First name LAST NAME.
 Other times you’ll see LAST NAME First name.
-Sometimes It’s First name Last name — and it’s all too confusing!
+Sometimes, but rarely, you’ll see First name Last name like we’d write in the USA — and it’s all too confusing!
 Why is my last name capitalized and first on my carte bleue?
-Like Madame LAST NAME First name.
+Like Madame SMITH Jane.
 NO!
+It’s either Madame Smith or Madame Jane Smith, or if we’re being French, Madame Jane SMITH but not Madame SMITH Jane.
+Just no.

-In the US, the only time you put your last name first is if someone is asking you to.
-Otherwise you’re First name Last Name.
+In the US, the only time you put your last name first is if someone is asking you to or you’re on a list alphabetized by last name.
+Otherwise, you’re First name Last Name.
 Or Mrs. Last name.
 I asked Tom why the last name is sometimes all capped (like we’re YELLING!), and he said so we can differentiate it from the first name.
 Well, hey, guess what?
-In the US, we know the first name is first because that’s the traditional order of how you write your name.
+It’s easy.
+We know the first name is first because that’s the traditional order of how you write your name.
 The first name comes first!
 Anyway, even French people do the capitalization thing differently.
 Depends on who you talk to.

 3. Bonsoir/bonjour cutoff time